-Best omega-3 softgels: practical label checks before buying
+Best Omega-3 softgels: practical label checks before buying

 Omega-3 softgel shoppers often want a simple capsule format, but the best comparison starts with EPA/DHA per serving, softgel size, serving count, source, freshness cues, and daily-use practicality.
 This page helps compare softgel options without medical claims.